Sponsored Link •

 something is a function, with the

-your function's return types are specified with a colon after the
+and your function's return types are specified with a colon after

 ActionScript has very similar namespaces to Java's:

-that namespace as well.
-If you have a variable, or an inner class, for
+as well.
+If you have a variable, or an inner class, for instance,

-create, on your class or a variable or a function.
-It's a bit different
+your class or a variable or a function.
+It's a bit different from

-from how you'd do that in Java, but once you get the hang of it, you can
+how you'd do that in Java, but once you get the hang of it, you

-mx_internal namespace, and then have access to the
+namespace, and then have access to the variables in that

 Function.
 You can define functions inline, for instance, for callbacks.